 Behavioral research often uses animals restricted from food for a period of time and then tested in tasks where food serves as a positive reinforcement.
 Either immediately after the test session or after a short delay, the animals are fed their ration of food that complements the amount of food consumed during the test session.
 The total amount of food eaten is typically held constant, or varied slightly, depending on whether the animal is above or below a specified target weight.
 Often rodents are maintained at 80-90% of their free fed body weights.
 In some cases, rats are given food rations adequate to maintain a particular healthy body weight and motivate the animals to work for food reinforcement.
 Studies involving use of food restriction often take months or even years to complete; therefore, a question that invariably arises is whether long-term food restriction regimens are healthy for rodents.

 The literature provides a strong case that long-term restriction is, indeed, healthy.
-For rodents, the classic studies of McCay2 demonstrated that food restriction of post-weaning rats to approximately 50% of ad libitum intake extended the lifespan of the rats and resulted in long-term improved health of aged rats.
-Multiple studies show that ad libitum (AL) or free-fed laboratory rodents suffer from early onset of degenerative diseases, metabolic and endocrine disruptions, and diet-related tumors3.
+For rodents, the classic studies of McCay2 demonstrated that food restriction of post-weaning rats to approximately 50% of ad libitum (AL) intake extended the lifespan of the rats and resulted in long-term improved health of aged rats.
+Multiple studies show that AL-fed laboratory rodents suffer from early onset of degenerative diseases, metabolic and endocrine disruptions, and diet-related tumors3.
 Furthermore, AL feeding of laboratory rats over a lifetime results in body fat levels that would be considered obese in humans, whereas food restriction to 75% of initial AL intake slows weight gain and allows a reasonable body fat content.
 Food restriction to 50% of initial AL intake results in a lean, but very healthy, rat4.

 Research also shows that use of AL-fed animals introduces variability into experiments4, requiring use of larger numbers of animals which is contrary to government principles for animal use5.
 Examination of study-to-study variability in food consumption, body weight, and organ weights for the same strain or stock of rodent shows that AL-feeding results in tremendous laboratory-to-laboratory variability.
 The use of a nutritionally balanced diet, together with dietary restriction of up to 50% of AL intake, results in a better controlled rodent model with a lower incidence or delayed onset of metabolic and endocrine disruption, spontaneous diseases, and tumors.
 In addition, using a nutritionally balanced diet and moderate dietary restriction significantly improves survival, controls adult body weight and obesity, and reduces study-to-study variability, thus increasing the statistical sensitivity of expensive and long-term studies and ultimately reducing the number of animals that are needed.